foliojs/brotli.js/readme.md

 # Brotli.js

-Brotli.js is port of the [Brotli](http://tools.ietf.org/html/draft-alakuijala-brotli-01) compression algorithm (as used in the [WOFF2](http://www.w3.org/TR/WOFF2/) font format) to JavaScript using Emscripten.
-The original C++ source code can be found
+Brotli.js is port of the [Brotli](http://tools.ietf.org/html/draft-alakuijala-brotli-01) compression algorithm (as used in the [WOFF2](http://www.w3.org/TR/WOFF2/) font format) to JavaScript.
+The decompressor is hand ported, and the compressor is ported with Emscripten.
+The original C++ source code can be found [here](http://github.com/google/brotli).
-[here](https://code.google.com/p/font-compression-reference) and in this repo as a submodule.

 ## Installation and usage